matthewjmiller/new-minimalism/newminimalism.md

 ### Consumerism and the Restlessness of Organization

-William Cavanaugh

-Cavanaugh:

-“What really characterizes consumer culture is not attachment to things but detachment.
+One resource for a thicker account of consumerism can be found in William Cavanaugh's *Being Consumed: Economics and Christian Desire.* In that work, Cavanaugh suggests that “What really characterizes consumer culture is not attachment to things but detachment.
 People do not hoard money; they spend it.
 People do not cling to things; they discard them and buy other things.”

-“Consumerism is not so much about having more as it is about having something else; that’s why it is not simply buying but shopping that is the heart of consumerism.
+For Cavanaugh, our problem is not that we cling too tightly to things---it is rather than we are perpetually dissatisfied with them and detached from them.
+True consumerists do not hoard their things, but rather perpetually discard them and buy anew.
+This is why, for Cavanaugh, "it is not simply buying but shopping that is the heart of consumerism.
 Buying brings a temporary halt to the restlessness that typifies consumerism.”

 Kondo selling boxes: https://www.fastcompany.com/90206505/marie-kondo-got-you-to-toss-your-stuff-now-she-sells-89-boxes